Some of the suggestions below may require a little pre-planning (such as buying entry tickets or reserving a table for food).

 Built in 1591, the Tolbooth Tavern has seen many uses over the years – at one time it was the main public entrance to the Royal Burgh of Edinburgh, where tolls from incoming travellers were collected.
 It has also been used as a council chamber, police station and a prison.

 It was in 1820 that it became a tavern, remaining remarkedly unchanged to this day.
-Pop in for a choice of tasty dishes, including fish and chips, burgers or Scotland's national dish, haggis, neeps and tatties.
+Pop in for a choice of tasty dishes, including fish and chips, burgers or haggis, neeps & tatties.

 2pm: The Royal Mile

-Pass St Giles' Cathedral which was founded in 1124 and in the 16th century became the focal point of the Scottish Reformation.
-One of the best ways to learn more about this beautiful building is by joining one of the free guided walking tours.
-You’ll hear stories from the building’s early foundations and be shown the famous Thistle Chapel, home to the Order of the Thistle.
-Tours are very popular and book up quickly.
-Check availability and make a tour booking here >
+Pass St Giles’ Cathedral which was founded in 1124 and in the 16th century became the focal point of the Scottish Reformation.
+One of the best ways to learn more about this beautiful building is by joining one of the walking tours – you’ll hear stories from the building’s early foundations and be shown the famous Thistle Chapel, home to the Order of the Thistle.

 2.30pm: Edinburgh Castle

 As well as being one of Edinburgh’s most popular attractions, Edinburgh Castle is one of the city’s most iconic landmarks.
-Towering over the city, perched majestically on top of a volcanic outcrop, you can see it from miles around - making it the perfect spot for a castle, if you think about it!
+And no wonder!
+It towers over the city, perched majestically on top of a volcanic outcrop.
+You can see it from miles around, making it the perfect spot for a castle, if you think about it!

 4.30pm: Princes Street Gardens